Brachioplasty (Body Lift)

 When you gain a lot of weight, your skin slowly stretches over time.
-If you lose a lot of weight, your skin may not have enough elasticity to spring back into place.
+If you lose a lot of weight, as you get older your skin may not have enough elasticity to spring back into place.
 This can lead to extra skin folds and sagging of tissue.
 These are likely to be under your arm and chin, and on your upper thighs and lower stomach.
 These changes may happen after you have lost a lot of weight from weight-loss surgery.

 Brachioplasty is a type of body-contouring surgery.
 This type of surgery is often done after weight-loss surgery.
-Most people who have had weight-loss surgery are interested in reshaping surgeries.
+Many people who have had weight-loss surgery are interested in reshaping surgeries.
 Surgeons often do brachioplasty at the same time as another surgery.
 These may include body contouring around the midsection, under the chin, or along the inner thighs.

 You will likely be asleep under general anesthesia during this surgery.

 This surgery may be for you if you recently lost a lot of weight.
 It’s often done after weight-loss surgery.
 You may not be happy with how you look after weight-loss surgery if you have extra folds of tissue under your arm.
 You may also notice excess skin as you age.

 These extra skin folds may cause the following problems:

 - General discomfort

 - Inflammation and rash.
 This can lead to an infection.

 - Problems with hygiene in this area